npg70/galbreath-old/README.md

 It's unclear where [Archibald Galbreath](/people/galbreath-archibald-1775.md) came from, but some of his children moved to Campbeltown in the late 1800s

 ## David Galbreath b.
-1819 / Catherine McKinnon
+1812 / Catherine McKinnon

-[David Galbreath](/people/galbreath-david-1819.md) of unknown origin,married Catherine McKinnon.
+[David Galbreath](/people/galbreath-david-1819.md) of Gigha, married Catherine McKinnon.
 Both sons died early and unmarried.
 The two daughters are TBD.

 ## Archibald Galbraith b.
 1865 / Margaret Robertson